wifinigel/wlanpi-wiperf/docs/mkdocs/docs/faq.md

 If you observe your probe rebooting on a regular basis (e.g. a couple of times a hour), then check its logs as it is very unhappy about something.

-## How Can I Harden the Probe Security?
+## How can I harden the probe security?
-Please see this note for some suggestions for hardening the probe: [link](adv_secure.md)
+Please see this note about existing security measures applied to the WLAN Pi in wiperf mode: [link](adv_secure.md)

-## Where do I get the dashboard reports for Splunk and Grafana?
+## Where do I get the dashboard reports Grafana?
-Use SFTP/SCP and pull the xml files in ```/usr/share/wiperf/dashboards``` from your probe.
-Or, visit the wiperf GitHub site [here](https://github.com/wifinigel/wiperf/tree/main/dashboards){target=_blank}
+Use SFTP/SCP and pull the xml files in ```/opt/wlanpi-wiperf/dashboards/grafana``` from your probe.
+Or, visit the wiperf GitHub site [here](https://github.com/wlanpi/wlanpi-wiperf/tree/main/dashboards){target=_blank}

 ## How can I fix my probe to only connect to one specific wireless access point for testing?